-RISK TYPE DESCRIPTION POTENTIAL KEY IMPACT(S) TIME HORIZON MANAGEMENT APPROACH Transition Risks Electricity and fuel costs The transition to a lower-carbon economy could increase electricity and fuel prices and costs of investment in energy-efficient technology and renewable energy. - Increased operating costs L Our electricity and fuel costs are limited relative to the size of the business.
+RISK TYPE DESCRIPTION POTENTIAL KEY IMPACT(S) TIME HORIZON MANAGEMENT APPROACH Physical Risks, co ontinued Wildfires Effects of climate change have increased risks and extent of wildfires stemming from "hot work" (including cutting, welding and grinding) conducted on certain of Crown Castle's sites.
+Increased operating costs Damaged or delayed deployment of our communications infrastructure Legal claims or penalties Disruption in operations S, M, L We take proactive steps to address and raise awareness of wildfire risks, including additional rigorous risk management protocols for "hot work" at sites in areas prone to wildfires and mandatory training sessions for our teammates and certain general contractors.
+Our dedicated teams monitor daily weather conditions and determine which sites require elevated safety protocols throughout the project.
+Additionally, we created a no-weld structural modification solution that helps mitigate risk from on-site hot work.
+100% of contractors performing hot work on sites with an elevated wildfire risk completed a pre-construction check-in where fire prevention procedures were reviewed and observed live.
+Transition Risks Electricity and fuel costs The transition to a lower-carbon economy could increase electricity and fuel prices and costs of investment in energy-efficient technology and renewable energy. - Increased operating costs L Our electricity and fuel costs are relatively limited compared to the size of the business.
 This is inherent to our business model of providing access to our shared communications infrastructure.
-For the year ended December 31, 2022, Crown Castle's electricity and fuel costs accounted for approximately 1.5% of our total cost of operations.
-We contracted to source renewable energy across 13 states beginning in 2022, which represents approximately 68% of our 2022 electricity consumption and allows us to receive contracted renewable energy rates for the contract period, reducing our exposure to energy price volatility.
+For the year ended December 31, 2024, Crown Castle's electricity and fuel costs accounted for approximately 1.7% of our total cost of operations.
+We source around 114,000 MWh of renewable energy across 13 states through retail agreements and 30,000 MWh of renewable energy from the Priddy Wind Farm Project and the Pitts Dudik Solar Project, allowing us to both reduce our carbon footprint and receive contracted renewable energy rates for the contract periods, reducing our exposure to energy price volatility.
 Current and emerging regulations Existing and future laws and regulations, including those governing climate and environmental matters, could adversely affect our business.
-Increased operating costs Delays in deployment of our communications infrastructure S, M, L We monitor applicable policy and regulatory developments related to climate change and the environment at the local, state and federal levels and create a course of action specific to the area(s) affected, as appropriate.
+Increased operating costs Delays in deployment of our communications infrastructure Increased regulatory compliance costs S, M, L We monitor applicable policy and legislative and regulatory developments related to climate change and the environment at the local, state and federal levels and create a course of action specific to the area(s) affected, as appropriate.
 Recognizing the impact that climate change could have on current and emerging regulations and the market, we are working to reduce our environmental footprint.
-For example, we have set a goal to be carbon neutral in our Scope 1 and Scope 2 emissions by 2025.
+For example, we have set a goal to be carbon neutral in our Scope 1 and Scope 2 emissions for 2025.